Boyinaband: Career

 Brown started his YouTube channel as a side project for You and What Army.
-He began to branch out, posting a broad variety of videos, such as tutorials, educational, vlogs, reviews, skits, and music videos.

 On 2 February 2015, Brown published the music video for his song "Don't Stay in School", which went viral.
 In the track, he criticizes the school systems for teaching topics he deems unnecessary, instead of teaching practical life skills or topics that interest students.
 The song has been subject to controversy for seeming to encourage students to drop out of school.
 However, Brown has stated that it is merely meant to critique the school system, and the words "Don't Stay in School" refer to the topics discussed in the song.
 Despite drawing controversy, the song has also received praise from students, teachers and parents.
 The song peaked at number 11 on the Billboard Comedy Digital Track Sales chart.

 Later that year, Brown published the song "Spectrum" featuring fellow YouTubers Cryaotic and Minx focusing on LGBT issues and him voicing his support for the community in collaboration with the UK-based LGBT charity somewhereto_.

 In 2017, Brown collaborated with iDubbbz to create a diss track against RiceGum titled "Asian Jake Paul" as part of iDubbbz's Content Cop series.
-The lyrics were criticized for being controversial and racist.
 The song peaked at number 24 on the Billboard R&B/Hip-Hop Digital Song Sales chart.

 On 31 March 2019, Brown collaborated with PewDiePie and RoomieOfficial in an upbeat rap/synth pop/hip hop music video titled "Congratulations".
 The music video was based on sarcastically congratulating T-Series in surpassing PewDiePie in subscribers, while also bringing up the corporation's past scandals and criticizing the caste system in India.
 It peaked at number 1 on the Billboard Comedy Digital Track Sales chart.

+Brown has been on a hiatus from online content, citing mental health issues in a 2021 YouTube community post.